 max( ((2-integ(Ch1+flip(Ch1))) > 0.01) * x)

-Computed from the histogram data source in Random test mode, this will return acceleration level which 99% of all acceleration readings are below.
+Computed from the histogram data source in Random mode; returns acceleration level that 99% of all acceleration readings are below.
 For true Gaussian random waveforms, this number should equal 2.6 times the RMS value.
 The ratio of the 99th percentile value to the RMS is a statistically stable method of computing the crest factor.
-The percentile can be changed by changing the 0.01 comparison value.
-For example, using 0.0027 will give 99.73th percentile which corresponds to 3.0 times the RMS value (i.e. the 3-sigma level).
+The percentile can be changed by adjusting the 0.01 comparison value.
+For example, 0.0027 will give 99.73th percentile, which corresponds to 3.0 times the RMS value (i.e. the 3-sigma level).

 33. Compute and log the maximum value seen prior to current time

-Computed from the histogram data source in Random or FDR test modes, this will return the highest x-axis (“x” variable) value for which there was at least 1 sample measured.
-This will give the highest value seen up to the current test time because the histogram accumulates data over time.
+Computed from the histogram data source in Random or FDR modes; returns the highest x-axis (“x” variable) value for which there was at least 1 sample measured.
+This will give the highest value up to the current test time because the histogram accumulates data over time.

 34. Plot any data parameter vs. time

-Since the report parameters can be inserted using the [ ] operator, if the equation simply gives a single report parameter, then that parameter will be plotted over the duration of the test.
+The report parameters can be inserted using the [ ] operator.
+If the equation provides a single report parameter, then it will be plotted over the duration of the test.

 35. Plot percent error vs. time

-This will compute the percent error based on the current Demand and Control readings, and plot that value over the duration of the test.
+Computes the percent error based on the current demand and control readings and plots the value over the duration of the test.